Perioperative period: Postoperative

-The postoperative period begins after the transfer to the Post Anesthesia Care Unit (PACU) and terminates with the resolution of the surgical sequelae.
+The postoperative period begins after the transfer to the PACU and terminates with the resolution of the surgical sequelae.
 It is quite common for the last of this period to end outside of the care of the surgical team.
 It is uncommon to provide extended care past the discharge of the patient from the PACU.
+When stable at PACU, the patient is usually admitted to the surgical ward for continued postoperative care and recovery.
+Postoperative recovery is commonly used as a concept and can mean different things in different contexts and to different actors such as healthcare professionals and patients.
+Postoperative recovery is an energy-requiring complex process of returning to normality and wholeness that starts immediately after surgery and continues long after discharge.
+For patients recovery includes different turning points such as regaining independence and control over physical, psychological, social, and habitual functions and well-being.